TiagoFerreira-lab/ParentWise/README.md

-# ParentWise
+# ParentWise – YouTube-Powered Educational Assistant

-ParentWise – YouTube-Powered Educational Assistant Project Overview
+## Project Overview
 PocketWisdom AI is a RAG-powered educational chatbot that helps parents explain school topics to their children in fun, kid-friendly language.
 It retrieves knowledge from YouTube transcripts, finds relevant diagrams, and presents simplified educational responses — all driven by GPT-4o-mini.

 This project was developed as part of the Ironhack final capstone and uses LangChain, LangSmith, and vector search to build a truly helpful educational assistant.

-Features
+## Features
 Agent-Powered Tool Usage:

 🧾 Document Search: Retrieves relevant YouTube transcript chunks